zveriu/gpl_legal_toolkit/README.md

 \remark{Adjust this list according to your needs and according to pieces identified in the $INFRIGING_PRODUCT software/firmware):

-linux kernel
+ - linux kernel
-busybox
+ - busybox
-appweb
+ - appweb
-acpid
+ - acpid
-hwclock
+ - hwclock
-boa
+ - boa
-libxml2
+ - libxml2
-bridge-utils
+ - bridge-utils
-net-snmp
+ - net-snmp
-ethtool
+ - ethtool
-openssl
+ - openssl
-expat
+ - expat
-pkg-config
+ - pkg-config
-binutils
+ - binutils
-gmp
+ - gmp
-mpfr
+ - mpfr
-uClibc
+ - uClibc
-fakeroot
+ - fakeroot
-proftpd
+ - proftpd
-genext2fs
+ - genext2fs
-sysvinit
+ - sysvinit
-buildroot
+ - buildroot
-gcc (version is sufficient, does not require sources unless a custom version was used to build the firmware of the CV501) openssl (version is sufficient, does not require sources unless a custom version was used to build the firmware of the CV501) apache httpd
+ - gcc (version is sufficient, does not require sources unless a custom version was used to build the firmware of the product software/firmware)
+ - openssl (version is sufficient, does not require sources unless a custom version was used to build the firmware of the product software/firmware)
+ - apache httpd

 Second, once the above list is established, GPL requires them to provide the used source code along with any patches used in building software/firmware for $INFRIGING_PRODUCT, as well as steps/scripts/instructions on how to set the build environment and what steps to follow in order to build a fully functional binary (can be without any proprietary software written by them, but again GPL software mentioned above or modified GPL software is not their property), as well as programs/scripts/steps to upload/burn the built binary onto the device